-2000 TZS, and 2500 TZS respectively.
-We use the number of times the entrepreneur chose the risky alternative as our measure of the willingness to take risk, which therefore ranges from zero to four.8 From Table 2, we observe that the average entrepreneur chose the risky alternative twice.
+To measure risk preferences, the entrepreneurs were presented with four situations where they could choose between a risky alternative with two equally likely outcomes, 6000 TZS or nothing, and a safe alternative.
+The value of the safe alternative varied across the four situations, taking the values 1000 TZS, 1500 TZS, 2000 TZS, and 2500 TZS respectively.
+We use the number of times the entrepreneur chose the risky alternative as our measure of the willingness to take risk, which therefore ranges from zero to four.
+From Table 2, we observe that the average entrepreneur chose the risky alternative twice.
 21% of the entrepreneurs chose to compete in all four situations, while 15% of the entrepreneurs never competed.

 Time preferences were measured by offering the entrepreneurs different alternatives for when to receive the participation fee for the lab experiment, where they would receive a larger participation fee by delaying the payment date.
-The participants could choose between being paid one week after the lab and receive 15 000 Tsh, three weeks after the lab and receive 20 000 TZS, and five weeks after the lab and receive 25 000 TZS.9 Hence, by delaying payment by four weeks, their participation fee would increase by 67 percent.
+The participants could choose between being paid one week after the lab and receive 15 000 Tsh, three weeks after the lab and receive 20 000 TZS, and five weeks after the lab and receive 25 000 TZS.
+Hence, by delaying payment by four weeks, their participation fee would increase by 67 percent.
 We use the number of weeks they chose to wait for the participation fee as our measure of time preferences, which means that this variable takes the value of 1, 3 or 5.
-From Table 2, we observe that the average entrepreneur waited slightly more than three weeks.
+From Table 2, we observe that the entrepreneurs on average waited slightly more than three weeks.
 Almost 50% of the entrepreneurs waited five weeks, while 31% of the entrepreneurs only waited one week.